Iowa Court Records

 Aggravated Misdemeanors:

-Examples of aggravated misdemeanors include: illegal possession of a weapon (Iowa Code § 903.1 (2019).)
+Examples of aggravated misdemeanors include illegal possession of a weapon (Iowa Code § 903.1 (2019).)

 Serious Misdemeanors:

-Examples of serious misdemeanors include: inflicting assault on an individual that leads to physical injury or mental illness (Iowa Code § 903.1 (2019).
+Examples of serious misdemeanors include inflicting assault on an individual that leads to physical injury or mental illness (Iowa Code § 903.1 (2019)).

 Simple Misdemeanors:

-Examples of simple misdemeanors include possessing the drug "paraphernalia" (Iowa Code § 903.1 (2019).)
+Examples of simple misdemeanors include possessing drug paraphernalia (Iowa Code § 903.1 (2019).)

 As in the case of felonies, misdemeanors also have a statute of limitations.
 In Iowa, both aggravated and serious misdemeanors have a time limit of three years.
 A defendant can file for a case dismissal within that time.
 Simple misdemeanors have a time limit of one year.
 (Iowa Code §§ 802.3, 802.4 (2019).)